leo0263/algorithm-celeng/README.md

 ## misc

-Samsung R&D held a global "certification" in a Competitive Programming Challenges format periodically to hone it's developers programming skill.
+Samsung R&D held a global, periodically "certification" in a Competitive Programming Challenges format.
+It aims to hone it's developers programming skill.
 The contest format is much like ACM-ICPC but held monthly and had one problem only.
 Passing developers are awarded with "certification level" that gradually increases the challenge level.